Joey Belladonna: Anthrax

+In early 1984, Belladonna auditioned for Anthrax after the band fired original vocalist Neil Turbin shortly after the recording of their debut album Fistful of Metal.
+Belladonna had never heard of the band prior to auditioning and didn’t even know what style of music the band played.
+Despite this he still managed to impress the band during his audition and got the job.
 Belladonna was the lead singer of Anthrax from 1984 to 1992, and was considered part of the classic-lineup (also featuring Dan Spitz, Scott Ian, Frank Bello and Charlie Benante).
 During this time, the band was nominated for the Grammy Award for Best Metal Performance in 1991 and 1992.
+They also released three RIAA certified gold albums Among the Living, State of Euphoria and Persistence of Time.

-After he was replaced by John Bush, he spent the next decade touring in minivans and taking odd jobs.
+Guitarist Scott Ian later reflected on what led to Belladonna’s original replacement in 1992, stating "there was never anything personal with Joey it was never personal with him.
+It just really came down to the creative ability for the band, honestly, to move forward.
+And I hate that it's something that happened."
+After he was replaced by John Bush, he spent the next decade touring in minivans playing drums and singing in cover bands.
+Belladonna also worked odd jobs, such as a maintenance man in a horse barn for a couple of years alongside his wife Krista.

 Belladonna returned to the band when the "classic" lineup reunited and toured during 2005 and 2006.
 He found out on the internet that he had been replaced again by Dan Nelson.

 His voice has been featured on six studio albums and several EPs that have sold a total of eight million copies worldwide.
-During Belladonna's first tenure with Anthrax, the band was nominated for three Grammys, and he was voted the No. 1 metal singer two years in a row in Metal Forces magazine.
+He also was voted the No. 1 metal singer two years in a row in Metal Forces magazine.

 In early 2010, Belladonna officially rejoined Anthrax in time for the "Big Four" shows at the Sonisphere festival.
 Following these and other shows, Belladonna returned to the studio with the band to record new vocals for their long-awaited album Worship Music.

 Since his return, Anthrax has been nominated for three additional Grammy awards.